ACCESS-Community-Hub/PyEarthTools/docs/newproject.md

 ## Overview

 **Step One:** Set up a place for your project (e.g. a folder on disk) to hold the source code, data and notebooks you will need.
-Consider using [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org) which will automate the process of creating a standard data science project layout on disk including creating a Python package structure for your code.
+Consider using [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) which will automate the process of creating a standard data science project layout on disk including creating a Python package structure for your code.
 Doing so will give all of your projects a consistent layout and structure.
 It's fine to do things differently, but this is a way to get started consistently with a documentated approach.

 **Step Two:** Load and visualise your data.
 Read [the data API how-to](/api/data/data_how_to.md) for more information fetching and adding data.